Application and admission

 Are there any engineering programs or summer camps I can attend?

-There are several camps and programs offered across Purdue's campus.
-Our Women in Engineering Program and Minority Engineering Program both offer a variety of camps and experiential programs for all age groups that are open to all students of all backgrounds.
-There are also several engineering courses available through Purdue's Summer College for High School Students program.
-For other campus-wide outreach programs and campus, visit Purdue's Summer Camps page.
+There are several camps and programs offered across Purdue’s campus for a variety of age groups.
+Our Women in Engineering program and Minority Engineering Program both offer a variety of camps and experiential programs for all age groups that are open to all students of all backgrounds.
+The Engineering Honors Program hosts the Seminar for Top Engineering Prospects (STEP), a one-week camp for high school students the summer between their Junior and Senior year.
+There are also several engineering courses available through Purdue’s Summer College for High School Students program.

 What’s the difference between an engineering degree and an engineering technology degree?